 Music | Movement | Culture | Joy

 Monica's dance work is ancestral, community-oriented, and joyfully liberatory.
-As a guest in the cultures she moves and trains within (even as a diasporic member of each), she remains a lifelong learner, as well.
+As a guest in the cultures she moves within (even as a distant but decidedly diasporic member of each), she remains a lifelong learner.

-Monica also draws inspiration from her roots, which includes Abruzzese, Sicilian, Ticinese, Tunisian, Polish, and Ukrainian (Hutsul/Galician) roots—echoes of mid-20th century mass immigration shaped by punk rock, art, and activism.
+Monica draws inspiration from her own diverse roots, including her Abruzzese, Sicilian, Ticinese, Tunisian, Polish, and Ukrainian (Hutsul/Galician) ancestry—echoes of mid-20th century mass immigration shaped by punk rock, art, and activism are woven through her work.

 Photo is from Monica's ongoing Accidental Altars series, taken in 2023.